Bradfordly/Bradfordly/README.md

 * Enhancing Foundry VTT modules for my favorite TTRPGs
 * Learning more about Rust and WebAssembly

+Ask me about:
+* Public cloud development
+* Containerization
-Ask me about: public cloud development, containerization, distributed system design & architecture
+* Distributed system design & architecture

 Fun fact: My first experience in tech was in highschool at the age of 17.
 I was appointed web master of my high school's public-facing website.
 Being webmaster was a part of my school's web design program.
 I was one of the few who completed the entire curriculum before reaching senior year.